exactlyallan/AI-Apotropaics/README.md

 A curated list of interesting counter AI techniques, examples, and stories.
 [Apotropaic: adjective | apo·​tro·​pa·​ic : "designed to avert evil"](https://en.wikipedia.org/wiki/Apotropaic_magic)

 /-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/

+## Adversarial-Faces
+https://github.com/BruceMacD/Adversarial-Faces | "Testing the effectiveness of practical implementations of adversarial examples against facial recognition."

+## Ars Technica: Some shirts hide you from cameras—but will anyone wear them?
+https://arstechnica.com/features/2020/04/some-shirts-hide-you-from-cameras-but-will-anyone-wear-them/ | "It's theoretically possible to become invisible to cameras.
+But can it catch on?"

-## Using ‘radioactive data’ to detect if a data set was used for training
+## AI.Facebook: Using ‘radioactive data’ to detect if a data set was used for training
  https://ai.facebook.com/blog/using-radioactive-data-to-detect-if-a-data-set-was-used-for-training/ | "We have developed a new technique to mark the images in a data set so that researchers can determine whether a particular machine learning model has been trained using those images."

 ## Google Maps Hacks